 7. Lifelong Learning

-Lifelong learning reinforces critical thinking.
+Lifelong learning reinforces critical thinking and the creation of critical thinking strategies.
 Critical thinking, on the other hand, inspires lifelong learning.
 It’s something like a loop.

 As Albert Einstein once said: “The more I learn, the more I realize how much I don’t know.”

 The more terrain you uncover, the more you see how little you’ve revealed and how much more there is.